Odyssey346/android-bot/README.md

  Q1: Why when I start the bot I have `Cannot find module` ?

- R1: Have you installed all the packages with npm ?
+ R1: Have you installed all the packages with `npm install` ?

  Q2: Why when I start the bot I have `UnhandledPromiseRejectionWarning: Error: Incorrect login details were provided.` ?